michalesmont/Life_expectancy_project/README.md

 ## File Descriptions <a name="files"></a>

-There is a Notebook and 2 additional files available here to summarise the work package related to the questions raised above.
+There is a Notebook and 2 additional files available here to summarize the work package related to the questions raised above.
 The notebook is exploratory in searching through the data in the order defined below:

 1. Business Understanding